PhilippeGambette/ws-tools/README.md

 Replace the variables urlOld, urlNew, firstPageNumber and lastPageNumber with the values you want to use.
 You may also use a list of pages to rename (in case the numbers are not consecutive) using line 15 and variable "pages".

+# ws-download
+Download books, page by page, from Wikisource, and convert them to XML-TEI